EmeaAppGbb/spec2cloud-guidelines-backend/backend-guidelines.md

 ### 6. Agents Integration

 - **Always use AI Toolkit best practices**: Before implementing agent code, use `#aitk-get_agent_code_gen_best_practices` to retrieve the latest best practices and guidance for Microsoft Agent Framework code generation
+- **Always use Microsoft Docs MCP server**: Search for code samples and snippets when working with Microsoft Agents Framework using the Microsoft Docs MCP server (`microsoft_code_sample_search` tool) to ensure you're using the latest patterns and examples
 - **Required NuGet packages**: Install `Microsoft.Agents.AI`, `Microsoft.Agents.AI.OpenAI`, `Microsoft.Extensions.AI`, and `Microsoft.Extensions.AI.OpenAI` packages
+- **Prefer Aspire's integration for AI Inference clients**: When available, always use Aspire's integration for AI Inference clients via `.AddChatClient()` or similar Aspire hosting integrations for automatic configuration and service discovery
 - **Use `ChatClientAgent` for all agents**: Wrap all agents using `ChatClientAgent` from `Microsoft.Agents.AI` with proper agent descriptions, names, and instructions
 - **Agent construction pattern**: Create agents with `new ChatClientAgent(chatClient, instructions: "...", name: "AgentName")` in service constructors
 - **Use `AIAgent.RunAsync()` pattern**: Call agents using `await _agent.RunAsync(prompt)` instead of direct `IChatClient` calls.
 Never use `IChatClient` directly for agent operations